isralduke/thatbook/19-psalms.md

 > <a name="16:2">16:2</a> I say to the Lord, “You are the sovereign Master,
 > my only source of well-being.”
 > <a name="16:3">16:3</a> As for God’s chosen people who are in the land,
-> and the leading officials I admired so much—
+> and the leading officials I admired so much —
 > <a name="16:4">16:4</a> their troubles multiply,
 > they desire other gods.
 > I will not pour out drink offerings of blood to their gods,